Bentley Park and Disability Advocacy

-Bentley Park was the location of my first home as a quadriplegic.
+Bentley Park was the location of my first home as a quadriplegic, after what had seemed an eternity at Princess Alexandra Hospital.
 The south side of Cairns was where my friends and family lived.
 Some of us seem to be born with a strong sense of place and commitment to where we live.
 My ancestors going back generations have been buried in Cairns and I always figured this was my natural destiny as well.
 Whenever I was forced to be somewhere else I always found myself missing home.
 Perhaps William Faulkner put it best when he wrote, “How often have I lain beneath rain on a strange roof, thinking of home.

-I had always lived on the south side.
-I found it hard going having become disabled and stuck in Brisbane for 9 months.
+Having always lived on the south side of Cairns it was very depressing to be disabled and stuck in Brisbane for nine months.

-I remember talking to Peter Cominos when he visited me and reflecting on how I have never lived anywhere where I couldn’t wake up in the morning and see the Pyramid.
+I remember talking to local businessman Peter Cominos when he visited me in hospital and reflecting on how I have never lived anywhere where I couldn’t wake up in the morning and see the Pyramid.
 When I finally returned home in the summer August 1992, as the plane landed I was excited about coming home, then we got in a taxi to drive home to Edmonton.
-As I saw familiar surroundings I could feel the tears running down my face.
+As I saw familiar surroundings from my childhood I could feel tears running down my face.

 It was not long until our new house at 45 Malabar Street in Bentley Park was finished and we moved in immediately.